gahan-corporation/wyatt/docs/_sources/reference/actions.rst.txt

     model in which to create a new record, if ``use_create`` is set to ``new_other``
 ``ref_object``
-    :class:`~odoo.fields.Reference` to an arbitrary record to copy, used if ``use_create`` is set to ``copy_other`` ``link_new_record``
+    :class:`~gerp.fields.Reference` to an arbitrary record to copy, used if ``use_create`` is set to ``copy_other`` ``link_new_record``
     boolean flag linking the newly created record to the current one via a